 Drover’s Camp Festival

-At the most recent Drover’s Camp this August, a popular tribute was paid to Luke when Keith Douglas read out, in the best tradition of bush poetry, the poem he had written about Luke McCall:Somewhere down near Brisbane where too many people live there’s an old retired drover they don’t know who he is.
+At one of these Drover’s Camps , a popular tribute was paid to Luke when Keith Douglas read out, in the best tradition of bush poetry, the poem he had written about Luke McCall:Somewhere down near Brisbane where too many people live there’s an old retired drover they don’t know who he is.
 But up here on the northern runs when your back’s against the wall no better man you’d have beside you than the legend Luke McCall.
 From the Kimberley to the Curry and all places north and south he’s left his mark on many they all know without a doubt the man who’s dressed in black a red bandana ‘round his neck.
 When it comes to clever bushmen he’s up there with the best.
 You’ll never hear him boast or talk about himself he’d just as soon have a yarn and leave that stuff to someone else.
 For he’s been and done those things back in those other days when a man was judged on what he’d done not on what he had to say.
 He’s so humble and well mannered shows respect to all he meets a real man from a real land though now unsteady on his feet.
 The bush has been his playground his family and his home when it comes to living legends he’s a class act all his own.
 Each year he travels back to that sleepy border town to meet old drovers gathered there to pass some yarns around.
 He joins in conversations about cattle, mounts and miles the memory of a life well lived gives him reason now to smile.
 With water in the government tank and grass out on the plain and big mobs on the stock route that we’ll never see again.
 But always in my memory these old men will walk tall and up there with the best of them is the legend Luke McCall.

-Read Patricia’s post in Woman In…Outback Australia: Camooweal, Queensland about the annual Drover’s Camp Festival that she and Luke drive 7,000 kilometres to attend each year on the border between Queensland and the Northern Territory.
+Read Patricia’s post in Woman In…Outback Australia: Camooweal, Queensland about the annual Drover’s Camp Festival that she and Luke would drive 7,000 kilometres to attend each year on the border between Queensland and the Northern Territory.
 This camp takes place in August and is open for all to attend.

 Patricia McPherson is a retired nurse from Victoria.
 She worked as a nurse for years with the Australian Inland Mission at Fitzroy Crossing in the Western Australian Kimberley region in the 1960s and regularly travels to the outback which she considers her ‘heart country’.